dentrodailha96/Notes_Obsidian/Data Engineering/Databricks/Tables.md

 » Tables whose data is stored in an external storage path by using a LOCATION clause.
 When you run "DROP TABLE" on an external table, only the table's metadata is deleted, while the underlying data files are kept.

+### Managed tables

+Are tables whose metadata and the data are managed by Databricks.
+When you run DROP TABLE on a managed table, both the metadata and the underlying data files are deleted.

 ### Delta table
 + Delta lake is integrated with Spark Structured Streaming through readStream and whiteStream.

 » SOURCE: While a streaming query is active against a Delta table, new records are processed idempotently as new table versions commit to the source table.

 ### Delta Live Tables